j-hagedorn/trilogy_workshop/README.md

 We'll be going through:

 1. [Intro slides](https://j-hagedorn.github.io/trilogy_workshop/slides/slides.html#/)
-2. Example code exercises in [notebooks](https://j-hagedorn.github.io/trilogy_workshop/notebooks/intro_to_trilogy.html)
+2. Example data exploration in [Introduction to the Trilogy](https://j-hagedorn.github.io/trilogy_workshop/notebooks/intro_to_trilogy.html)
+3. A sample use case for using the Trilogy datasets to explore a specific question.

 ### Other resources